dataesr/scanr-ui-local/doc_network/bso.md

 ## 2.1 Focusing on strongest interactions

 One of the added values of mapping with a network view is to show the interactions between entities, i.e. the links between the nodes in the graph.
 These links provide crucial information that can be used to structure communities.
-Here  If the size of the network needs to be reduced (for reasons of computation, speed, legibility and interpretability), it is vital to preserve the links that carry the most information, i.e. the strongest interactions.
+Here if the size of the network needs to be reduced (for reasons of computation, speed, legibility and interpretability), it is vital to preserve the links that carry the most information, i.e. the strongest interactions.
 With this reasoning, it seems logical to reduce the size of the network by only affecting the strongest links.

 Here, we assume that there are no large isolated nodes (with no connection).
 An entity with no connection will not appear in the mapping.
 This assumption can sometimes prove to be false, particularly in the case of authors in literature, for example.